How to Freeze Bananas

 Can You Thaw and Eat Frozen Bananas?

-While you can technically eat plain frozen bananas after they’ve thawed, they’re not very tasty.
-It’s best to use frozen bananas in smoothies, ice cream or baked goods.
-If you want to thaw them for baking purposes, either thaw them right in the bag or container, or dump them into a bowl first.
-That way, the excess liquid won’t make a mess.
-You can thaw them overnight in the fridge, or right on the counter if you’re planning to use them straight away.
+While thawed frozen bananas can be eaten on their own, they’re often best used in smoothies, ice cream, or baked goods.
+To thaw for baking, leave them in the bag or container, or transfer to a bowl to catch any excess liquid.
+You can thaw them overnight in the fridge, or on the counter if you plan to use them right away.

 Tips for Success